British cuisine: Victorian era

 Victoria ascended the throne in 1837 and ruled until 1901.
 The longevity of her reign helped entrench many culinary traditions and trends.
 For example, she developed a love of Indian chutneys and curry, and ordered curry twice a week on average.
-The trend became popular among the aristocracy and, in turn, spread throughout society.
+The trend became popular among the aristocracy and subsequently spread throughout society.

 Emerging social changes also influenced the growth and development of British cuisine.
 Writers such as American-born Elizabeth Robins Pennell helped to re-cast cooking not as a duty, but as a valuable creative pursuit by framing cooking as a "high art practised by geniuses", encouraging upper and middle class Victorian women to express their own culinary creativity for the first time.
 This tied into the growth of the middle class in Victorian Britain as wealth poured in from all over the Empire, and industrialisation spread into food production which cheapened ingredients, allowing more people to purchase goods previously reserved only for the very wealthy.
 Middle-class women, in lieu of being able to afford servants and private cooks, began to make more elaborate dishes to impress guests at dinner parties.

 Britain's rapid industrialisation and urbanisation in the 19th century impacted people of all socio-economic classes.
 Wealthy aristocrats began to have their evening meal later in the day, but still took lunch at midday.
 Consequently, shortly after Victoria's ascension to the throne, one of her ladies-in-waiting, Anna Maria Russell, began to ask for tea, bread, and cake to be delivered to her room.
 The habit soon spread among the aristocracy, birthing a new tradition of afternoon tea.
 Industrialisation helped reduce costs of ingredients thanks to mass-production, and pared-down versions of lavish meals characteristic of the upper class began to reach the middle and working class, such as the cooked full breakfast, usually composed of fried sausage or bacon, cooked eggs, assorted sides and toast, which grew in popularity during the Victorian era.